 Floor & ground stacking

 When tubes, pipe and steel are floor-stacked, they are often banded or placed between structures or bollards to prevent sliding and rolling.
-Floor storage is acceptable for a bundles or slow movers that is near to its processing machinery or otherwise accessed by hand with ease.
+Floor storage is acceptable for bundles or slow movers that sit near to processing machinery or otherwise accessed by hand with ease.